 Enjoy the benefits of Sudoku for your brain!

-You’ve already seen some of the benefits of Sudoku for your brain; can you imagine how sharp you’d be if you’d been completing Sudokus since childhood?
-It’s interesting to think about this.
+You’ve already seen some of the benefits of Sudoku for your brain.
+Can you imagine how sharp you’d be if you’d been completing Sudokus since childhood?

 Still, it’s not too late.
 You can start now and encourage your children to play the game.
 In addition to improving their brain function, it’ll improve their quality of life.
 The benefits will stay with them forever, helping prevent cognitive decline.It might interest you...